yuulive/eu/README.md

 }
 ```

-The idea is to define a macro to turn a function into an partial application
+The idea is to define a macro to turn a function into a partial application
 supporting struct.
-This would look somthing like
+This would look something like

 ``` rust
 #[part_app]